Is there legal help for cam girl harassment

 - Read through the contract on the webcam site that you are registering to and ensure that they cannot use your image for advertising purposes and pop up 'singles in your area' banners and that they do not disclose your private information

 - Don't use a real photograph in your profile

 - Make sure your webcam does not have a GPS installed and if so, turn it off

 - If you are asked to mail out anything, use a post office in a different county

-Call Internet Lawyers Cohen Davis with any cam girl harassment or other internet related criminal offence or civil wrongdoing against you and we will advise you of the legal merit of taking it further, as well as removing images and sex videos.
-Just because you are in cam work, it doesn't mean that harassment is a consequence that you have to put up with.
+Call our experienced internet lawyers with any cam girl harassment or other internet related criminal offence or civil wrongdoing against you.
+We will advise you of the legal merit of taking it further, as well as removing images and sex videos.
+Just because you are in cam work, it doesn't mean that blackmail online or any type of harassment is a consequence that you have to put up with.
 Our internet law firm supports everyone with any type of harassment involving pornography: 0800-612-7211.